Vibrato - What it is, how to Develop it and Common Issues

 Although there could be several causes, the most common is weak breath support.

-If you have a wobbling vibrato, spend some extra time with breathing exercises, lip trills, and cord compression warm-ups.
+If you have a wobbling vibrato, spend some extra time during your singing lessons on these techniques: breathing exercises, lip trills, and cord compression warm-ups.

 Other times, singers have a vibrato that’s overly fast.
 We call this a tremolo.